 2.5 Unless otherwise agreed, the provider does not create any backup copies of the customer content.
 The customer is responsible for creating and maintaining sufficient backup copies of his content stored by the provider and not storing it exclusively on the provider's servers.

 2.6 The provider is entitled to adapt the hardware and software used to provide the services to the current state of the art.
-If, as a result of such an adjustment, there are additional requirements for the content stored by the customer on the server in order to ensure the provision of the provider's services, the provider will inform the customer of these additional requirements in good time.
+If, as a result of such an adjustment, there are additional requirements for the content stored by the customer on the server in order to guarantee the provision of the provider's services, the provider will inform the customer of these additional requirements in good time.
 In this case, the customer must inform the provider no later than four weeks before the changeover time whether he will adapt his content to the additional requirements in good time - i.e. no later than three working days before the changeover time.
-If the customer refuses to adapt his content or if he does not declare this to the provider within the aforementioned period,
+If the customer refuses to adapt his content or if he does not declare this to the provider within the aforementioned period, the provider can terminate the contractual relationship with effect from the time of the changeover.

 3.1 The provider reserves the right to change the services offered or to offer different services, unless this is not reasonable for the customer.